 The ranges are available in any width above 1 metre and in depths of either 600mm or 700mm.
 There are also over 30 different range top options available for the cook tops in both gas and electric versions.
 The variety of options is impressive, including steamers, a lava stone barbecue, a heavy gauge cast iron coup de feu (an essential cooking appliance in professional kitchen), an induction cooktop, a deep fryer, a professional pasta cooker (which takes 40 litres of water) and a professional non stick fry top for cooking meat, fish or vegetables (with mirror finish to help cleaning).
 The electric or gas stainless steel ovens have a capacity of up to 200 litres, which is plenty for domestic cooking use.

 Officine Gullo Sinks and Accessories

 With such distinctive styling it comes as no surprise that Officine Gullo has developed a number of accessories to compliment their products.
-The ranges is impressive and Artichoke has used the sinks below for its kitchen designs on numerous occasions including in this bespoke kitchen design for a country house..
+The ranges are impressive and Artichoke has used the sinks below for its kitchen designs on numerous occasions including in this bespoke kitchen design for a country house.
 They are well made, incredibly sturdy and look particularly good in a period kitchen setting.

 In conclusion, Officine Gullo has its place.
 It has a certain specific renaissance style which will suite certain kitchens better than others.
 It certainly compliment’s Artichoke’s kitchen designs which are more classical in nature and the equipment is as robust as you will find anywhere.
 It is hard to fault in the right setting and the company’s commitment to quality reaches our standards.